vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **say** instruction is used to play a text-to-speech message to the end user.
 The message is provided in the *text* field.

 **text** is a string that contains the message to be played.
-Note that the text cannot be longer than 200 characters and that currently only English “en-US” is supported.
+The default maximum length is 600 characters.
+To change this limit, please contact support.

 **locale** is specified with a language code according to ISO 639, a dash and a country code according to ISO 3166-1 alpha-2.